shanujans/shanujans/README.md

 ### 🌱 About Me
 + Beginner in tech | IT Support Professional
-+ Transitioning to AI, Data Science & Cybersecurity
++ Transitioning to AI, Blockchain & Cybersecurity
 + Passionate about solving problems with data and code
 </p>